Income Pages

 You might have a job where you earn a regular paycheck as a W-2 employee and also get tips on top of that.
 Alternatively, you could receive tips while working as an independent contractor.
 Regardless of how you earn it, all income is generally taxable.
 It’s important to understand what counts as taxable versus nontaxable income.
 Even money from investments or stocks, which comes from passive sources, is subject to taxes.

-Report Tips on Taxes
+How to Report Tips on Taxes?

 Do you need to file a tax return when your primary income is tips from work?

-Generally, all tips received by a taxpayer are classified as income.
-Therefore, this money is subject to federal income taxes and any applicable state taxes.
+Generally, all tips received by a taxpayer are classified as income, so it is subject to federal income taxes and any applicable state taxes.
 As a taxpayer receiving payments or a regular paycheck, you are responsible for including your taxable income as part of your gross income on your tax return.
-You may receive tips in a variety of ways, including:
+Keep up with tax news in case the taxability of tips is changed.

 • Tips from customers through work, whether cash, debit or credit card, electronic payment, or gift card